In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Introduction

 \section{Introduction}

 Recent advances in vision-language pre-training, such as CLIP~\cite{radford2021learning}, have shown a promising direction for developing foundation models for downstream tasks~\cite{bommasani2021opportunities}.
 These foundation models are trained on extensive web-scale data, such as 400 million text-image pairs in the case of CLIP, to align language and vision modalities.
-When transferring to downstream tasks, the pre-trained model needs to be fine-tuned on a few labeled images for the task domain.
+When transferred to downstream tasks, the pre-trained model needs to be fine-tuned on a few labeled images for target domain.
 Fully fine-tuning a large pre-trained model~\cite{bommasani2021opportunities,liu2021unified,cai2022x} for each downstream task faces two major challenges in real-world applications.
 One practical concern is the storage and distribution issue, as maintaining a separate model copy for each task is costly and inflexible, particularly with an expanding number of downstream tasks.
-Another one is that fully fine-tuning has large probability to destroy initial knowledge provided by the large-scale pre-trained model, increasing the risk of model overfitting.
+Another one is that fully fine-tuning has a large probability of destroying the initial knowledge provided by the large-scale pre-trained model, increasing the risk of model overfitting.